Journaling can help you unravel complex emotions, thoughts, and feelings as you move towards action.

 - Be kind to yourself.
 One challenging aspect of naming emotions and, over time, recognizing patterns is that it can be easy to become frustrated or discouraged with yourself.
 Try to be as kind to yourself as you would be to a friend if they told you about their feelings.
 Recognizing your weaknesses allows you to grow.

 - Pay attention to how journaling is helping you.
-One of the most motivating aspects of starting a new habit is when you begin to see its benefits of it.
-Pay attention to how you feel as you start journaling.
+One of the most motivating aspects of starting a new habit is when you start to see its benefits of it.
+Pay attention to how you feel as you begin journaling.
 Do you feel more mental clarity?
 Do you have a stronger sense of what you want to accomplish in your life?
 Are you having more intentional conversations with loved ones?
 These are all amazing benefits that can come from journaling.
 Pay attention to how journaling helps you in the unique season of life you’re in.

 Journaling is a great habit to establish!
 If you’re interested in establishing other helpful habits, check out this article where 10 C-Level Executives Share Their Habits For Success.